PM directs to provide Rs50,000 cash relief to each flood-affected family

 The meeting was further told that as the federal government was in contact with international donors and other welfare institutions, the Asian Development Bank (ADB) and World Bank have already assured to provide necessary funds for the reconstruction of destroyed infrastructure and rehabilitation activities in the flood affected areas.

-Besides, the meeting was told that teams of doctors and paramedics have been sent to the flood-affected areas and the Higher Education Commission (HEC) was assessing the damages to affected educational institutions.
+Besides, the meeting was told that teams of doctors and paramedics have been sent to the flood affected areas and the Higher Education Commission (HEC) was assessing the damages in affected educational institutions.

 Chief Minister Balochistan and Provincial Chief Secretary briefed the meeting in detail about the life and material losses in Balochistan due to recent rains and the rescue and relief measures taken by the provincial government.